childscreen

 2. Minimize Screen Glare

-Make sure that the computer monitor is positioned in a way that there is no reflection from surrounding lights or windows.
-The best way to do this is by placing light sources behind the back, not behind the computer screen.
+Make sure that the computer monitor is positioned so that it does not reflect light from surrounding lights or windows.
+The best way to reduce glare is to place light sources behind the back, not behind the computer screens.

 3. Zoom In To Avoid Squinting

-Screen should always sit 18 to 24 inches from the body at eye level.
-If the text or images on screen are too small to see without leaning closer or squinting, simply zoom in while maintaining an arms-length distance from the screen.
+The screen should always sit 18 to 24 inches from the body at eye level.
+If the text or images on the screen are too small to see without leaning closer or squinting, simply zoom in while maintaining an arms-length distance from the screen.

 4. Follow The 20-20-20 Rule